keith-ng/Projects/HLTV Website Scraper/README.md

 ### Description:

-1. Code to scrape information from popular CS:GO website.
+Code to scrape information from popular CS:GO website.
 - Game results by each individual map, not series.
 - Historic team ranks of teams with points
 - Events' information

-2. Data cleaning
+Data Cleaning
 - Create dataset for a specific team to prepare for Analysis

 ### For The Future